Features

 The frequent cases of collapse of buildings in Kenya have become a major concern among all the stakeholders in the local construction industry.

-Barely three months go by without hearing reports of a collapsed structure – which in some instances result in loss of lives.
+Barely three months go by without hearing reports of a collapsed structure – which in some instances results in loss of lives.

 In a bid to stem the unfortunate occurrences, President Uhuru Kenyatta in January 2015 commissioned an audit of all buildings in Nairobi and it was found that only 42 per cent of the structures in the city were found fit for habitation.

-According to the report, these are most common causes of buildings collapse in Kenya:
+According to the report, these are the most common causes of building collapse in Kenya:

 1.)
 Weak foundations